adetle/alx-system_engineering-devops/0x01-shell_basics/README.md

-1. 0-iam_betty - It change the ownership of a file
+1. 0-iam_betty - It changes the ownership of a file or directory